Emafire003/CustomBrewRecipes/README.md

-# Fabric Example Mod
+# CustomBrewRecipes
+A fabric mod that allows developers to create new Brewing Recipes that also support custom non potion items and NBT data.

+Detailed instructions can be found in the javadoc, but all you have to do is calling "CustomBrewRecipeRegister.registerCustomRecipe" and supply the items for the recipe.
+Or if you need nbt, use the #registerCustomRecipeNbt and either use itemstacks that already have nbt or supply the nbt to the method.

 ## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+You can add it to your project by adding in your build.gradle:

 ## License

 This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.